 The course is two-thirds practical work, with the remainder being theory studies.

 - Prepare drawings and cuttings lists, select, prepare and maintain tools and equipment, produce patterns and jigs, identify and select timbers and safely use woodworking machinery

 - Use all workshop tools to undertake practical tasks, construct a range of joints, and use methods to produce shaped and veneered parts, construct and assemble furniture projects

 - Fit a range of drawer and cabinet hardware, apply mouldings and finishes and make necessary adjustments to finished pieces

-Over the year you will be given set practical tasks to teach you making processes and help you to gain confidence with your practical skills.
-You will increasingly be encouraged to develop your own ideas in your work that reflect your own sense of style.
-In the design studio you will learn background theory to working in wood and constructing furniture, alongside drawing and design skills.
-At the end of the year you will have completed at least one well finished piece of furniture along with numerous other practical tasks and exercises.
+Over the year learners will be given set practical tasks to teach making processes and help to gain confidence with practical skills.
+Learners will increasingly be encouraged to develop their own ideas in their work which reflect their own sense of style.
+In the design studio learners will learn background theory to working in wood and constructing furniture, alongside drawing and design skills.
+At the end of the year learners will have completed at least one well finished piece of furniture along with numerous other practical tasks and exercises.